mach-composer/mach-composer-cli/docs/src/topics/architecture/terraform.md

     which explains how to build your own Terraform Provider.

-When yo don't have the time or the resources to create your own Terraform provider, there are other options (that we're not shy of using in production ourselves) that allow you to apply infra-as-code principles:
+When you don't have the time or the resources to create your own Terraform provider, there are other options (that we're not shy of using in production ourselves) that allow you to apply infra-as-code principles: